open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 **Table 2-1.
 Server requirements**
 Application name|OS version
 -------------|--------------
-MCU server|Ubuntu 14.04 LTS* 64-bit
+General MCU server|Ubuntu 14.04 LTS* 64-bit
+GPU-accelerated MCU server|CentOS* 7.1

 H.264 support in MCU system requires the deployment of OpenH264 library, see [Deploy Cisco OpenH264* Library section](#Conferencesection2_3_4) for more details.

 > **Note**: OpenH264 library is not required for GPU-accelerated MCU when forward RTSP stream subscription is not used.
-If you need to set up video conference server with the ability of GPU-accelerated media processing, you must install the following server side SDK:
+If you want to set up video conference service powered by GPU-accelerated MCU server, the following server side SDK needs to be installed:

- - Intel<sup>®</sup> Media Server Studio 2015 for Linux*
+ - Intel<sup>®</sup> Media Server Studio for Linux* version 2015 R6

- If you want the Media Server Studio package for Ubuntu14.04 download or installation instructions, please contact [webrtc_support@intel.com](mailto://webrtc_support@intel.com).
+Either Professional Edition or Community Edition is applicable.
+For download or installation instructions, please visit its website at https://software.intel.com/en-us/intel-media-server-studio.

  **Table 2-2.
 Client compatibility**
 Application Name|Google Chrome* 46|Mozilla Firefox* 41|Microsoft Internet Explorer* (IE) 9， 10， 11|Intel CS for WebRTC Client SDK for Android